You are here

 The following are funding options for students that require departmental nomination, for Graduate College endorsement.

 The Midwest Association of Graduate Schools routinely has awards available that the UIC Graduate College will nominate applicants for, for consideration.
-Annoucements will be circulated related to these opportunities.
+Annoucements will be circulated related to these opportunities:

 US Federal Funding Opportunities

 Fulbright fellowships, through the U.S. State Department provides for teaching, research and study opportunities internationally for U.S. citizen students in various disciplines.
 Almost 200 countries are viable sites for placement.
 The national deadline is usually in mid-October of each, and UIC graduate students who are applying must pass through a campus evaluation first, and so must meet an internal UIC campus deadline of September 10, 2018.
-Graduate students and alumni from UIC's graduate programs should contact Benn Williams (firstname.lastname@example.org), their dedicated university Fulbright Program Advisor.
+Graduate students and alumni from UIC's graduate programs should contact Benn Williams (email@example.com), their dedicated university Fulbright Program Advisor.
 (Undergraduates and undergraduate alumni should contact Kim Germain in the Office of External Fellowships.)
 See updates here.
 For a quick overview, click here.

 Fulbright Public Policy Fellowships, through the U.S. State Department provides for international work experience at a predetermined location.
 Student apply at-large for this opportunity in the early spring, but please contact the Fellowships Coordinator who has much more information and literature on this award.

 The Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) Fellowship Program provides opportunities for full-time dissertation research abroad in modern foreign languages and area studies.
 Students may request funding for a period of no fewer than six months and no more than 12 months.
 Funds support travel expenses to and from the residence of the fellow and the country or countries of research; maintenance and dependents(s) allowances based on the location of research for the fellow and his or her dependent(s); an allowance for research-related expenses overseas; and health and accident insurance premiums.
 Applicants should plan to have a teaching career in the U.S. after completion of the doctorate.
 A distillation of the FOA can be found here as well as the names of countries in which research is prohibited.
 The campus deadline is June 20, 2018.
-Cf. the brochure
+Cf. the brochure.

 This award provides for a structured language study component to graduate education, in areas related to U.S. National Security (broadly defined).
 Fellowships provide up to $24,000 for overseas study and immersion (minimum 12 weeks and maximum one year overseas.)
 Preference is given to proposals for 6+ months in duration for linguistic and cultural immersion, 3-6 months for applicants in the STEM fileds.
 In exchange for funding, Boren Fellows commit to working in the federal government for at least one year after graduation.

 Graduate students apply for this fellowship through the Boren Embark portal in January.
 The Fellowships and Awards Coordinator can assist with the fellowship application.
 (The Boren scholarship is for undergraduates.)
 The next campus deadline is January 15, 2019.
 Please contact Benn Williams (firstname.lastname@example.org) with further questions and submission.

 These are a number of options especially geared toward art history and museum studies students.